 - Drury Plaza Hotel Orlando Disney Springs

 - DoubleTree Suites by Hilton Orlando – Disney Springs® Area

 - Hilton Orlando Lake Buena Vista

 - Holiday Inn Orlando – Disney Springs® Area

 - B Resort & Spa – Disney Springs® Resort Area

 - Wyndham Lake Buena Vista Resort – Disney Springs® Area

 - Four Seasons Resort Walt Disney World

 Is Staying Off-Site at Walt Disney World Better?

 As you can see from this post the truth is that it’s not a one-size-fits-all type of situation.
-It will depend on your family’s tastes, priorities and budget, especially when traveling with a larger group.
-We hope this has been helpful in your decision to stay off or on property when visiting Walt Disney World.
+It will depend on your family’s tastes, priorities, and budget, especially when traveling with a larger group.
+We hope this has been helpful in your decision to stay off or on the property when visiting Walt Disney World.
 And have an amazing vacation!